-Bacalar is the municipal seat and largest city in Bacalar Municipality in the Mexican state of Quintana Roo, about 40 kilometres (25 mi) north of Chetumal.
+Bacalar is the municipal seat and largest city in Bacalar Municipality in the Mexican state of Quintana Roo, about 40 km north of Chetumal.
 Bacalar is also the name of the lagoon, Bacalar lagoon on the east side of the town.

 Bacalar was named a “Pueblo Mágico” (“Magic Village”) in 2006.